Cyber-Scythe/_Connexion_/resources/design-document.md

 returning a list of most compatible users within a given distance, and the ability to send, receive, and delete private messages.

-We will use API Gateway and Lambda to create seven endpoints ('CreateProfile', 'UpdateProfile', 'GetSimilarUsers', 'CreateNewMessage', 'GetInboxMessages', 'ReadMessage', and 'DeleteMessages') that will handle the creation and updating of user profiles, the retrieval of most compatible users, the creation of new messages, the retrieval of received messages, and the deletion of messages to satisfy our requirements.
+We will use API Gateway and Lambda to create eight endpoints ('LogIn', 'CreateProfile', 'UpdateProfile', 'GetSimilarUsers', 'CreateNewMessage', 'GetInboxMessages', and 'DeleteMessages') that will handle the creation and updating of user profiles, the retrieval of most compatible users, the creation of new messages, the retrieval of received messages, and the deletion of messages to satisfy our requirements.